gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 ```

 In the previous output, the parametric 90% confidence interval is from
-0.095 to 0.404, suggesting similar results again from the two approaches once
+ -0.404 to -0.095, suggesting similar results again from the two approaches.
-you account for the two different orders of differencing of the groups.
 Based on
 the bootstrap CI, we can say that we are 90% confident that the difference in
 the true mean GPAs for STAT 217 students is between -0.393 to -0.094 GPA points
 (male minus females).
-Because sex cannot be assigned to the subjects, we cannot
-infer that sex is causing this difference and because this was a voluntary
-response sample of STAT 217 students in a given semester, we cannot infer that
-a difference of this size would apply to all STAT 217 students or, certainly,
-students this semester.
+This result would be usefully added to step 5 in the 6+ steps of the hypothesis testing protocol with an updated result of:

+5. Report and discuss an estimate of the size of the differences, with confidence interval(s) if appropriate. \index{size interpretation}

+    * Females were estimated to have a higher mean GPA by 0.25 points (*90% bootstrap confidence interval: 0.094 to 0.393*).
+This difference of 0.25 on a GPA scale does not seem like a very large difference in the means even though we were able to detect a difference in the groups.

 \indent Throughout the text, pay attention to the distinctions between parameters
 and statistics, focusing on the differences between estimates based on the sample